Last Updated on December 6, 2023 by Laura Teso

 Before lunch, we stopped at one of the 16 Mostre (exhibits) of the festival.
-They’re called exhibits but they are basically places where you can taste (and buy) the prosecco from different local producers, accompanied with local dishes.
+They call them exhibits but they are basically places where you can taste (and buy) prosecco from different local producers, accompanied with local dishes.
 Here below the list of the exhibits to come:

 Lunch at Agriturismo Al Col

 We stopped for lunch at Al Col, one of the first agriturismi of the Treviso area.
 We ate where once there was the stable of the family.
 Now they have a small vineyard, but they also produce salami and other local cured meats.

 They have pigs, hens, ducks, and other farm animals and accommodations.
 The trattoria is only open to the public on Saturday at lunchtime.
 On the other days, only the guests of the agriturismo can eat there.
 They sell their own wine directly in the winery.
 Sadly, the day before our tour, hail hit hard the area and destroyed all the sprouts.
 The owner told us that it is better now that later.
 The sprouts can easily regrow.
 If it hits the ripe grape it’s a different story.
 Anyways, I can totally recommend a stop for lunch, especially for the spiedo (meaning skewer), i.e. the grilled meat (chicken, rabbit, and pork).
 It was scrumptious!

 Then we stopped in Follina, one of the most beautiful villages in Italy, where we visited the Abbey.
 The first document about it dates back to 1127.
 In the era of its highest splendor, the main activity was the production of wool (behind the Abbey there’s still a quilts and duvets factory/shop).
 The best part is the suggestive cloister.